doshprompt/angular-localization/README.md

 All overridable configuration options are part of `localeConf` within the `ngLocalize.Config` module that comes bundled along with this plugin and works alongside `ngLocalize`

 ###### basePath @ `languages`
-> the folder off the root of your wb app where the resource files are located (it can also be used as a relative path)
+> the folder off the root of your web app where the resource files are located (it can also be used as a relative path)

 ###### defaultLocale @ `en-US`
 > the locale that your app is initialized with for a new user